learn-co-curriculum/dsc-tuning-neural-networks-with-normalization/README.md

 Manual decay!

 ## Hyperparameter Tuning

-Now that you've ween some optimization algorithms, take another look at all the hyperparameters that need tuning:
+Now that you've seen some optimization algorithms, take another look at all the hyperparameters that need tuning:

 Most important:
 - $\alpha$

-Important next:
+Next:
 - $\beta$ (momentum)
 - Number of hidden units
 - mini-batch-size